-If you’re planning a trip to Hawaii and want to stretch your travel dollars, these tips are for you.
+If you’re planning a trip to the islands or want to know how to save money in Hawaii, these tips are for you.

 1. Attend a timeshare presentation

 I know, I know.
 Timeshare, eye roll.
-BUT, if you have the resolve of a bear and don’t get easily frustrated, attending a timeshare presentation can be a great way to access luxury resorts for a fraction of the price.
+BUT, if you have the resolve of a bear and don’t get easily frustrated, attending a timeshare presentation can be a great way to access luxury resorts for a fraction of the price, which is just what you need for a budget Hawaii vacation.
 Sure, you’ll need to spend a few hours being sold to, but the payoff is usually worth it.
 According to Holly from The Simple Dollar ‘the key to resisting the high-pressure sales component is standing firm in your decision to decline’.

 2. Travel in a group

-Traveling in a large group means you can split the cost of accommodation and access some spectacular properties for less than the cost of a regular hotel.
-Looking at vacation rentals in Maui, and splitting the cost of a luxury 3 bedroom villa which can accommodate 6, nabs you a top of the line property with a pool and spacious entertaining areas for making memories – which is what holidays are all about!
+Traveling in a large group can do wonders for your Hawaii vacation budget.
+Group travel means you can split the cost of accommodation and access some spectacular properties for less than the cost of a regular hotel.
+Looking at vacation rentals in Maui, and splitting the cost of a luxury 3 bedroom villa which can accommodate 6, nabs you a top of the line property with a pool and spacious entertaining areas for making memories – which is what vacations are all about!

 3. Bundle entry prices with a Go Oahu card

 The Go Oahu card can save you hundreds of dollars on loads of attractions around Oahu.
-If you’re planning an active vacation, and want to visit sites like the Polynesian Cultural Centre, Dole Plantation and Pearl Harbor, the Go Oahu card can save you big bucks.
+If you’re planning an active Hawaii vacation on a budget, and want to visit sites like the Polynesian Cultural Centre, Dole Plantation and Pearl Harbor, the Go Oahu card can save you big bucks.
 Check out the site here for more information on how to best plan and utilise your time: